NotCorrectlyDonated/Oregon_Historical_Fires/README.md

 (IMAGEN 2)

-We can observe an increase in the number of fires which are more dangerous (ranked E and above) since 2015.
+We can observe an increase in the number of fires which are more dangerous (ranked "E" and above) since 2015.

 ### Total Acres per District